1912 Grand Prix season: Season review

 Eight cars entered the Vanderbilt Cup, and only two were modified ‘stock’ cars.
-Gil Anderson’s Stutz and Hugh Hughes’ Mercer challenged the three Mercedes (lead by Ralph DePalma) and the FIAT of Teddy Tetzlaff.
+Gil Anderson’s Stutz and Hugh Hughes’ Mercer challenged the three Mercedes (led by Ralph DePalma) and the FIAT of Teddy Tetzlaff.
 DePalma gave Mercedes its first win in the event after seven attempts.
 Second was Hughes and third was Spencer Wishart in another Mercedes.

 Tragedy marred the Grand Prize though, held three days later.
 David Bruce-Brown, America’s most promising young driver of the time, and his mechanic Tony Scudelari were both killed at the end of practice for the race.
 A tyre blew on their FIAT S74 at speed and the big car rolled and crushed the crew.
 Of the thirteen remaining cars all were driven by Americans although half the field were European cars.
 The drivers in the Vanderbilt returned and were joined by Caleb Bragg in a FIAT and three Benzes for Bob Burman, Erwin Bergdoll and Joe Horan.

 From the start it was Tetzlaff, Bragg and DePalma racing at the front.
 By halfway, Telzlaff had a 12-minute lead but his hard driving broke the FIAT’s suspension.
 This left the other two contesting the win, but as DePalma tried an overtake the two cars touched and the Mercedes rolled into a field.
 DePalma broke his leg, while his mechanic was only lightly injured.
 Bragg went on to win for FIAT, with Bergdoll’s Benz second and Anderson was third.
 This result for his Stutz was the best result to that time for an American race-car.

 Although successful, these road-races were expensive to hold.
 With more purpose-built racing ovals being built, there were no offers to host them the next year marking a gradual decline in American racing just as Europe was coming out of its racing doldrums.
 With four wins, Ralph DePalma in his Mercedes was announced as the AAA national champion for the year.
 But it was the rise of innovative engineers like the Duesenberg brothers, Harry Miller and those at Mercer that marked the future for American motorsport.
 The new Peugeot had returned France to the forefront of motor-racing, while the performance of Sunbeam had highlighted British engineering.